 State employment tax.
-You may also have to pay state unemployment tax.
+You may also have to pay state unemployment tax for your household employee.
 Contact your state unemployment tax office for information.
 You should also find out whether you need to pay or collect other state employment taxes or carry workers' compensation insurance.